Falcon LogScale 1.177.0 GA (2025-02-25)

 User Interface

-Fixed an issue where scrolling to get more events would lead the Event list to become empty.
+Fixed an issue where scrolling to get more events would lead the Event List to become empty.

-Automation and Alerts
+Automation and Triggers

 Fixed an issue introduced in 1.176 that could prevent all aggregate and filter alerts from running.